Rayela Art

 Dara Tribal Village in Chicago, 2003, in partnership with Abdul Wardak.
 Abdul now has a beadshop and gallery in downtown Paducah, Beads and Rugs at 626 Broadway.

-I don’t have time to make much these days, but I look forward to creating again at some point.
-I knit at night, but not for sale.
-Still, I have quite a few things I’ve made in the past or bought which I offer for sale here.
+I don’t have time to make much these days, but I look forward to creating again someday.
+I knit for fun when I can.
+I do have some things I’ve made in the past or vintage items which I am selling here.
 Artizan Made is my big creative endeavor now.
-I have written about many ideas on my personal site, www.rayela.com.
-I’m always looking for collaboration. 🙂